QWICPAY/QwicPay_Magento2_Extension/README.md

 - The QwicPay button will launch in **Test Mode** by default.
 - Once your integration is complete, please **contact us** to switch your button to **Production Mode**.

 ---

-## 📊 Access QwicPay Merchant Portal from Admin

-You can now access your **QwicPay Merchant Access Portal** directly from the Magento Admin Panel:

-Navigate to:
-`Admin Page → Navbar → QwicPay → Dashboard`

-This will take you directly to your merchant dashboard where you can your manage your QwicPay transactions.

----